emmanuellfc/Learning_Julia/README.md

-# Differential_Equations_Julia
+# Learning Julia
-Differential equations with Julia packages
+This is my journey in learning Julia programming language, feel free to explore!